|région: Grand Est|

-Colmar is situated at an altitude of 186 m at the confluence of the rivers Lauch and Ill in the French département Haut-Rhin.
+Colmar is situated at an elevation of 186 m at the confluence of the rivers Lauch and Ill in the French département Haut-Rhin.
 Colmar is the préfecture of the département, and also the capital (chef-lieu) of the arrondissement Colmar as well as the cantons Colmar-Nord and Colmar-Sud.
-With a population of about 67,200 (2006), Colmar is the second-largest city (after Mulhouse) in the département, and the third-largest (after Strasbourg and Mulhouse) in the région Alsace.
+With a population of about 67,200 (2006), Colmar is the second-largest city (after Mulhouse) in the département, and the third-largest (after Strasbourg and Mulhouse) in the former région Alsace.

-The picture on glass no.2422 shows the
+The picture on glass no. 2422 shows the

-The Koïfhus (German: Kaufhaus; 'Warehouse') or Ancienne Douane (Old Custom House) [left, no.2777: bottom right picture]
+The Koïfhus (German: Kaufhaus; 'Warehouse') or Ancienne Douane (Old Custom House) [left, no. 2777: bottom right picture]

 is located in a strategic place where the Grand'rue and the rue des Marchand, two of the medieval town's principal streets met.